SWEG-2016EC-Batch/Quantum-leap/ETS1495_Yonas_Demise/Patterns_User_Input.md

                4.4.4. inside the k-loop print empty space \
                4.4.5. outside of k-loop using another for loop initialize j to i and its condition will be j>1\
                4.4.6. inside j-loop print j\
-               4.4.7. outside of j-loop and k-loop but inside i-loop print new line\
+               4.4.7. outside of j-loop decrement counter and outside of other loops but inside i-loop print new line\
      4.5.
 If the user presses 5, create right-aligned right-angled triangle with alphabet as,\
                4.5.1. using for loop initialize i to zero and the condition will be i<row\
                4.5.2. initilize alph as aplph='A'\